Introduction The World Trade Organization (WTO), via the TRIPS agreement, has set out various governing…

 the demonstration of similarity depends upon detailed and comprehensive product characterization, preclinical and clinical studies carried out in comparison with a reference biologic.

 However, Roche claims that DCGI has approved Biocon’s “protocol and design study for testing” related to the proposed drug even before its own regulatory guidelines were firmed up and there is no public record available, in the clinical trial registry India (CTRI) or elsewhere to show that these firms actually conducted phase-I or phase-II clinical trials for the drug.

-Also, Roche has casted doubts in its submission saying the Indian drug regulator’s approval for biosimilars couldn’t have come about in ‘such a short period’ when its ‘prescribed procedure’ in the guideline is so long.
+Also, Roche has cast doubts in its submission saying the Indian drug regulator’s approval for biosimilars couldn’t have come about in ‘such a short period’ when its ‘prescribed procedure’ in the guideline is so long.

 The Swiss company argues that there is no public record available, in the clinical trial registry India (CTRI) or elsewhere to show that these firms actually conducted phase-I or phase-II clinical trials for the drug.

-With respect to the human safety, there is a very big question which highlights the negligence of the drug controller who gave an approval to Biocon and its partner Mylan without the necessary clinical trials being conducted.
+With respect to human safety, there is a very big question which highlights the negligence of the drug controller who gave approval to Biocon and its partner Mylan without the necessary clinical trials being conducted.

 About the Author: Sugandhika Mehta, Patent Intern at Khurana and Khurana and can be reached at [email protected]